portsoc/hangman-in-branches/README.md

 ## Selecting a branch

-This example is built in stages.
+This project is built in stages and each stage is labelled with a number starting from zero.
-Each stage is in a branch labeled with numbers.
+Here is the link to the first branch for example: [https://github.com/manighahrmani/hangman-in-branches/tree/0](https://github.com/manighahrmani/hangman-in-branches/tree/0).

-To switch to a branch _x_ (where x is a number):
+To switch your clone of this repository to a branch _x_ (where x is a number):

 ### Selecting a branch using Git